Go Back

 • I used a few chunks of hickory wood to add smoke flavor to the turkey

-• Place a drip pan half full of chicken stock, white wine, and your favorite aromatics to catch the drippings
+• Place a drip pan half full of chicken stock, white wine, and the aromatics (apple, onion, celery) to catch the drippings

 • Remove the ice from the turkey and rub all over with olive oil or softened butter